infn-epics/phoebus-services-chart/README.md

 * Nodes in the tree can be renamed and deleted.
 When a folder or configuration node is deleted, all its child nodes are deleted unconditionally.

-* Folder and configuration nodes can be moved to other parent nodes.
+* A folder or configuration node can be moved to another parent node.
+All child nodes of the moved node remain child nodes of the object in question.

 * The service is built upon Spring Boot and depends on a persistence implementation.
 In its current version, persistence is implemented against